pedrovgs/Dotto/README.md

 Dotto is an Open Source morse translator developed to practice [Scala][scala].
 This is the first proyect I have developed using [Scala][scala] and [Play Framework][playframework].

-Once Dotto is started you can access to a little web site where an text filed will be used to translate your messages from plain text into morse pulses.
+Once Dotto has been initialized you can access to a little web site where a text filed will be used to translate your messages from plain text into morse pulses.
 To show the morse translation of your messages Dotto uses a led connected at a [Raspberry Pi][raspberrypi].

 #Screencasts